TitaniumHocker/rusticated/README.md

 <h5>First there was <a href='https://github.com/nightsense/snow'>snow</a>, a cool, blue-tinted theme evoking<br>the darkness of night (with a deep blue background, as of twilight)<br>or the brightness of full daylight (with an off-white background,<br>as of a bright cloudy sky).
 Then came rusticated, to walk a middle<br>path of gentle sepia warmth, calling to mind the transitional light of<br>rising mornings and sinking afternoons.
 Thus together, the<br>two themes follow the course of a full day.</h5>

 <h5>They also complement one another in terms of evocation of<br>nature, via color temperature.
-Blue, as the most neutral cool tint,<br>could be described as evoking sky, water, foliage, and all<br>the cool-colored things of the world.
+Blue, as the most neutral cool tint,<br>could be described as evoking sky, water, foliage, and all the<br>cool-colored things of the world.
 Brown, the most neutral<br>warm tint, speaks of soil, wood, fur, and all the warm-colored things.</h5>

 </td></tr>